Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

     PoolName        - The name of the pool.

 #### "Create Pool from Environment Variables" Request

+This request will create a pool in the configuration from the values in the environment variables.

 The inputs and outputs of the request are explained below: